KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 			:start-after: XR_DOCS_TAG_BEGIN_android_main_VULKAN
 			:end-before: XR_DOCS_TAG_END_android_main_VULKAN

 	Before we can use OpenXR for Android, we need to initialize the loader based the application's context and virtual machine.
-We retrieve the function pointer to ``xrInitializeLoaderKHR``, and with the ``XrLoaderInitInfoAndroidKHR`` filled out, call that function to initialize OpenXR for our use.
+We retrieve the function pointer to :openxr_ref:`xrInitializeLoaderKHR`, and with the :openxr_ref:`XrLoaderInitInfoAndroidKHR` filled out, call that function to initialize OpenXR for our use.
 At this point, we also attach the current thread to the Java Virtual Machine.
 We assign our ``AndroidAppState`` static member and our ``AndroidAppHandleCmd()`` static method to the ``android_app *`` and save it to a static member in the class.

 	Android requires a few extra additions to the OpenXRTutorial class.
 Namely, ``android_app *``, ``AndroidAppState`` and ``AndroidAppHandleCmd``, which are used in getting updates from the Android Operating System and keep our application functioning.
 Add the following code after the definition of ``Run()`` in your ``OpenXRTutorial`` class declaration: